Promise-Steve/hospital_appointment_management_system.ipynb/README.md

 * Orthopedics
 * Neurology

-### 3. Patient Categorization
+### 3. Patient Categorisation

-Patients are categorized according to their age:
+Patients are categorised according to their age:

 | Age   | Category |
 | ----- | -------- |